 Prevention is always better than the cure.
 There are several things you can do to prevent damp from appearing in your home such as:

 All home insurance policies vary, but usually they do not include damp or mould treatment.
-This is because it is seen as general ‘wear and tear’ that can occur in a property and therefore not an unexpected issue which can be covered with insurance.
+This is because it is seen as general ‘wear and tear’ that can occur in a property and therefore not an unexpected issue which can be covered by insurance.

 When you buy a new home insurance policy you will need to agree to a list of assumptions about the property including that it is in a good condition.
 You will need to declare damp when you buy the policy as, if you have damp, this means the property is not in a good condition.